-The 2021 Architecture Awards have again Across all the different categories, the been an incredibly well-run process, entries this year were superb - displaying characterised by the great gifts of time and consideration from a fabulous team of architect and lay jurors.
+The 2021 Architecture Awards have again Across all the different categories, the characterised by the great gifts of time and consideration from a fabulous team of architect and lay jurors.
 The reward to the jurors for their extensive commitment is of course the great pleasure and excitement imparted by reviewing newly-created treasures of our built environment.